 Jeuveau promises patients the same (if not a bit better) tried and true results as its neuromodulator predecessors.
 Jeuveau has been studied in 2100 patients across 5 clinical studies, and its molecular makeup is practically identical to Botox.
-It’s no surprise that clinicians are finding great patient outcomes and using Jeuveau as another valuable tool in the cosmetic toolbelt.
+It’s no surprise that clinicians are finding great patient outcomes and using Jeuveau as another valuable tool in the cosmetic tool belt.

 Focus on Patient Satisfaction

-Unlike the other neuromodulators on the market, Jeuveau is the only one with no medically therapeutic indication (migranes, spasms, etc.).
+Unlike the other neuromodulators on the market, Jeuveau is the only one with no medically therapeutic indication (migraines, spasms, etc.).
 This means that Evolus has put all its time, money, and effort into the cosmetic realm and placed a dedicated focus on the aesthetic patient experience.
 No matter which product you choose, your injector will help you reach your optimal results.
-A board certified plastic surgeon has a robust understanding of facial anatomy and a working knowledge of many injectable products and is best equipped to help you with your facial rejuvenation goals.
+A board-certified plastic surgeon has a robust understanding of facial anatomy and a working knowledge of many injectable products and is best equipped to help you with your facial rejuvenation goals.